CE384/Flitel/README.md

 # Airline-Hotel Reservation System
-Implementation of an Airline-Hotel Reservation System using PostgreSQL.
+Implementation of an Airline-Hotel Reservation System using Flask and PostgreSQL.

 Database Course Final Project